M4xwo/AlignmentScriptsV1/README.md

 ```
 xah was the name of my part of genomes.
-At first it was quite challenging to get the script to access the directory in the correct and working way but we figured it our again with some help of others.
+At first it was quite challenging to get the script to access the directory in the correct and working way but I figured it out again with some help of others.
 As with our first project, the itereation is given into the second script where the real magic is (supposed to be) happening:

 ```shell